Governments pledge won't give up search for Malaysia Airlines jet

 Last week, Malaysia released its most comprehensive account yet of what happened to Flight MH370, detailing the route the plane probably took as it veered off course and the confusion that followed.

-The officials have said the focus will be on 60,000 sq km (24,000 sq mile) of seabed in the Indian Ocean that could take a year to search.
+The officials have said the new focus will be on 60,000 sq km (24,000 sq mile) of seabed in the Indian Ocean that could take eight months or more to search.

 U.S. President Barack Obama had publicly promised to commit more assets, but government sources say the United States is keen to begin passing on the costs of providing the expensive sonar equipment the officials say they are trying to source.